 This morning travel to the airport for the flight north to Udaipur.
 On arrival, join your coach and guide for a half-day tour of City Palace, the largest Maharaja palace in Rajasthan and an architectural marvel.
 Next, we take a private tour of the Crystal Gallery in Fateh Prakesh Palace followed by a stroll through Sahelion Ki Bari (the Garden of the Maids of Honor), which was built for the 48 maidens destined to be a part of the dowry of the princess.
 Later this afternoon we travel to our hotel and enjoy the rest of the day at leisure.
 B

 After breakfast, depart your hotel and venture to one of Udaipur’s most popular bazaars, well-known for its extensive selection of fabrics and beautifully designed saris.
 Next, we proceed for an in-depth city walking tour, where we will explore the amazing temples, gardens, and monuments that make Udaipur a beloved city.

-After lunch (on own account), we proceed to Shilgram, a living arts village where traditional weavers, musicians, potters, and other craftsmen from the western states demonstrate their arts and life styles.
-Painstakingly built by dwellers themselves with the help from traditional artisans, each of the ethnic huts contains various household articles of everyday use for visitors to fully appreciate the rich diversity of tribal arts, crafts and architecture.
+After lunch (on own account), we proceed to Shilgram, a living arts village where traditional weavers, musicians, potters, and other craftsmen from the western states demonstrate their arts and lifestyles.
+Painstakingly built by dwellers themselves with the help of traditional artisans, each of the ethnic huts contains various household articles of everyday use for visitors to fully appreciate the rich diversity of tribal arts, crafts and architecture.
 Travel back to our hotel at the end of the tour.
 B

 Fly Udaipur to Jaipur